orbs-network/orbs-spec/behaviors/services/transaction-pool.md

 > Returns the transaction receipt for a past transaction based on its id.
 Used when a client asks to query transaction status for an older transaction.

-* If `tx_id` is present in the pending transaction pool, return status `PENDING` along with the last commited block height nad timestamp.
+* If `tx_id` is present in the pending transaction pool, return status `PENDING` along with the last committed block height and timestamp.
 * If `tx_id` is present in the committed transaction pool, return status `COMMITTED` and the receipt.
-* else return status `NO_RECORD_FOUND` along with the last commited block height nad timestamp.
+* else return status `NO_RECORD_FOUND` along with the last committed block height and timestamp.

 &nbsp;
 ## `GossipMessageReceived` (method)